o0Zz/ha-climate2mqtt/README.md

 ## LED Status Indicators

 The ESP32 (Especially C6) has a builtin RGB led.
-This LED is used in order to quickly know the current ESP32 status without the need to connect to the interface
+This LED is used to know the current ESP32 status.

 - **Solid Blue:** Device is booting or connecting to network
 - **Solid Red:** Error state, or disconnected from WiFi, MQTT, or climate system